rconradharris/reddit-background/README.md

 reddit-background
 =================

-Set your Mac OS X desktop background to images pulled from Reddit
+Set your Mac OS X desktop background to images pulled from [Reddit](https://reddit.com)

 Features
 --------

 - Supports multiple monitors
--   Allows you to pull images from multiple subreddits
+- Handles multiple subreddits
--   Can pull images that match the current season
+- Image resolution filtering ensures your backgrounds are always beautiful
--   Powerful sorting lets you choose the quality of images it downloads
+- Flexible sorting lets you choose the quality of images it downloads
--   Filtering based on image resolution ensures your desktop backgrounds are always beautfully rendered
+- Can pick images that match the current season

 Try It
 ------

-1. Clone the repo:
+1. Download the project; or clone the repo using [git](http://git-scm.com/),
+    like:

         git clone https://github.com/rconradharris/reddit-backgrounds.git